Citizenship

 Attend the ceremony, take the oath, sign the form and receive your citizenship certificate.

-Once you submit a complete application, IRCC's published processing time for a citizenship grant sits at roughly 8 to 12 months in 2026, ending with your oath ceremony, though it varies by case and office.
+Once you submit a complete application, the citizenship application processing time published by IRCC sits at roughly 8 to 12 months in 2026, ending with your oath ceremony, though it varies by case and office.
 An application returned as incomplete effectively restarts your wait, which is why completeness at submission matters so much.
-Processing times are updated regularly, so check the live IRCC processing-times tool before you plan around a date.
+Processing times are updated regularly, so check the live IRCC processing times tool before you plan around a date.

 Frequently asked questions